-Connections with great literature are rife here, and make for a wonderful way to explore this beautiful city with its golden stone facades and historic ‘dreaming spires’.
+Connections with great literature are rife in Oxford, and make for a wonderful theme to base your exploration of this beautiful city with its golden stone facades and historic ‘dreaming spires’.

 Here are my top 10 literary experiences in Oxford:

 Have tea with Alice in Wonderland

 Alice in Wonderland is probably Oxford’s most famous literary character, created by maths professor Charles Dogson (pen name Lewis Carroll) at Christ Church College.
 He created the tale while on a boating trip with the family of his boss, including young Alice Liddell.